PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Methodology

+\partitle{Defender's Assumptions} We assume that the defender can only obtain the final output content (\ie, the text responses) of suspicious LLM-based applications and cannot access any intermediate results such as logits.
+This assumption is realistic because developers of LLM-based applications, including adversaries, are generally unwilling to expose internal model information.
+Mainstream applications such as chatbots and search tools \cite{sharma2024generative,gong2024cosearchagent} typically do not provide interfaces for retrieving logits, and exposing intermediate outputs may introduce security risks, including knowledge stealing \cite{panda2024teach} and data leakage \cite{li2024governing}.
+Therefore, our content-only setting aligns with practical deployment scenarios.
+Meanwhile, following conventional settings in prompt engineering \cite{shin2020autopromptelicitingknowledgelanguage,wen2023hard} and prompt watermarking studies \cite{yao2024promptcare,ma2024safePWCV}, we assume that the defender has access to the parameters of the target LLM for optimizing the system prompt and embedding defender-specified watermarks.
+This assumption is reasonable because many effective open-source LLMs \cite{team2024gemma,rozière2024codellamaopenfoundation,deepseekai2025deepseekr1incentivizingreasoningcapability} are widely adopted for developing LLM-based applications, making parameter access feasible in practice.

 \partitle{Defender's Goal} The defender seeks to embed watermarks into protected prompts to enable subsequent verification for copyright protection.
 A valid watermarking method must satisfy four key requirements: \textbf{(1) Effectiveness}: the owner should be able to reliably obtain the expected verification signal if the system prompt has been misused; \textbf{(2) Distinctiveness}: the owner must be able to clearly differentiate between watermarked and non-watermarked prompts, thereby ensuring a low false positive rate; \textbf{(3) Fidelity}: embedding the watermark should not cause a significant degradation in the utility of the watermarked system prompt; and \textbf{(4) Robustness}: the watermark should not be easily removed or circumvented.
-Each of these four requirements must be met, collectively forming the defender's goal.
-Moreover, the watermark is not required to be human-readable.
-Instead, the degree of modification to the original system prompt is controlled via hyperparameters (\eg, number of cover tokens) to enhance stealthiness.
-This design is motivated by the observation that many prompt engineering methods \cite{nazzal2024promsec,yao2024promptcare} already generate system prompts that are inherently difficult for humans to interpret (\eg, resembling garbled text).
+All four requirements must be satisfied, collectively defining the defender's goal.
+In particular, unlike many watermarking methods that require the watermarked content to remain human-readable, our watermark does not need to satisfy this constraint.
+System prompts generated by modern prompt engineering techniques \cite{nazzal2024promsec,yao2024promptcare} are often inherently non-human-readable for performance considerations, so perceptual stealthiness is not a meaningful requirement in this context.
+Instead, we regulate the degree of modification through hyperparameters (\eg, the number of cover tokens) to ensure stealthiness.